Tips & Trends for B2B Social Media Marketing Success

 JANUARY 29, 2014

 (Photo credit: Wikipedia) If you’re wondering how to use social media for your business, it’s really not difficult — you should do the same things that you would do if a potential customer was in your store.
 Listen to see whether or not they have questions, reply to any questions or concerns in a timely manner, and above all, be human.
-Reply immediately.
-Have a human voice.
+Listen relentlessly.

 Content is Core to Digital Strategy